mucsci-students/2024fa-475-Amiga/README.md

 PROJECT BACKLOG
 ---------------

-(therse can be done once all of the current issues have been resolved)
+(these can be done once all of the current issues have been resolved)

 Boss enemy
 Music & sound clips